Score big this Black Friday! Explore all 8 rewarding offers (up to $200 GeniusCash)

 • Select the chequing account the payments are coming out of

-• Click on the most recent pre-authorized payment made to this company
+• Click on the most recent pre-authorized payment made to the company

 Note that only the next payment scheduled to go out will stop.
 You'll need to do this every time in order to stop ongoing payments from processing.